Skip to main content

 Traditionally, prostate cancer has been diagnosed using needles inserted into the prostate gland in several places under the guidance of transrectal ultrasound (TRUS) imaging to collect samples of tissue.
 This approach is called systematic biopsy.

 However, ultrasound does not generally show the location of cancer within the prostate.
 It is mainly used to make sure the biopsy needles go into the gland safely.
 Therefore, biopsy samples using ultrasound guidance can miss cancer altogether.
-Or they may identify low-grade cancer while missing areas of high-grade, potentially more aggressive cancer.
+Or they may identify low-grade cancer while missing areas of high-grade, potentially more aggressive cancer, particularly in Black men.

 Some doctors, concerned that a systematic biopsy showing only low-grade cancer could have missed a high-grade cancer, may suggest surgery or radiation.
 However, in some cases these treatments will be for a cancer that may have never caused a problem, which is considered overtreatment.